alexandre-touret/alexandre-touret.github.io/content/posts/jpa_spring_data_query_optimisations.en.md

 ### Observe your database
 As Java developers, we usually forget that database platforms provide valuable tools to analyse your queries.
-Once you have pointed out the time/resource consuming queries, you must check if your database query is time-consuming because, for instance, does a full scan of your table.
+Once you have pointed out the time/resource consuming queries, you must check if your database query is time-consuming because, for instance, it runs a full scan of your table.

 For doing that, you can check the SQL queries execution plan.